MadhuAtBerkeley/v3/week11/hw/README.md

 Ans: I found vanilla DQN took more time for converegnce.
 Hence, I modified the code to implement
  *  Double DQN : Used separate Deep networks for target and policy estimation.
- *  SARSA : SARSA worked better than Q Training (not always the case).
+ *  SARSA : I tried SARSA as well but Q learning performed better than SARSA.
 SARSA is an on-policy training and Q training is off-policy
  *  The epsilon_decay is used to change epsilon value and I did not change initial epsilon value or default epsilon decay